 Kingston Datatraveler Vault Privacy 3.0 file structure showing only executable files

-While the Mac and Windows platform has a nice GUI to interact with the USB stick.
-The Linux platform has five scripts that each does one single task.
+While the Mac and Windows platform have a nice GUI to interact with the USB stick.
+The Linux platform has five scripts that each do one single task.

 The Windows GUI